reactiveexchange/rex-python/docs/QuickStart.rst

 The refData objects have methods: `to_json` and `to_dict` to get a json string or python dict.

-If client use pandas locally, the reference data can be viewed as a Dataframe table in jupyter-note
+If client uses pandas locally, the reference data can be viewed in a Dataframe table in jupyter-note
 book:

 .. code:: python